COVID-19: Public Ganesha festivities in Bengaluru restricted to three days | Law-Order

 ''Idols installed at homes should be immersed at home only or in our mobile tank.
 Ganeshas installed at public places should be of (a maximum of) four feet height and should be immersed in mobile tanks.
 We are also creating immersion tanks.
 We have also arrived at a decision to ban immersion of idols in lakes,'' Gupta said.

-Pant said one Ganesha idol at public place in each ward is permitted, for which the organizers will have to get the nod from the BBMP and then inform the deputy commissioner of police of the area.
+Pant said one Ganesha idol at public place in each ward would be permitted, for which the organisers will have to get the nod from the BBMP and then inform the deputy commissioner of police of the area.

+A BBMP official said Ganesha Chaturthi falls on September 10 and the immersion should take place by September 12 night, exactly on the third day of installing it.

-A BBMP official the number of infections in the city is still on the higher side and hence it was decided to limit public celebrations to a maximum of three days.
+He said the number of infections in the city is still on the higher side and hence it was decided to limit public celebrations to a maximum of three days.
+On September 6, the government had allowed five day Ganesha festival celebrations from September 10 in those districts where the TPR was below two per cent.
+The government, however, prohibited any cultural events and processions while bringing the idols to the pooja pandals or during immersions.
+PTI GMS APR APR

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)